How To Support Your Local Restaurant During Covid-19

-Anything you can do to share some love for your favourite restaurant will help.
-Post a picture of a delicious meal you had there, give them a shout out on Twitter, like and comment on their social posts – it won’t cost you anything, but little things like these help boost morale and show appreciation for our beloved hospitality industry.
+Anything you can do to share some love for your favourite dining spot will help.
+Post a picture of a great meal you had there, give them a shout out on Twitter, like and comment on their social posts – it won’t cost you anything, but little things like these help boost morale and show appreciation for our beloved hospitality industry.

 Order a delivery

 While food delivery services like Deliveroo, Uber Eats and SUPPER have always had lots of excellent restaurants on their books, the offering has grown massively over the past week.
 Many London restaurants have joined delivery apps or created their own takeout services, while others have put together hampers of goods.
 The recently opened Townsend, found within The Whitechapel Gallery, now offers a selection of the restaurant’s signature dishes into a delivery friendly ready-to-eat format, alongside supply package boxes featuring all the pantry cupboard essentials.
-Struggling to locate pasta in the supermarket?
+Struggling to get your hands on pasta in the supermarket?
 Get a takeaway from the legendary Lina Stores, which will soon start delivering their famed Italian dishes to London homes via Deliveroo.
-Elsewhere the lovely Wild by Tart, has created four hampers, each stocked with treats from their deli – plus a complimentary loo roll (what bizarre times we live in!).
+Other top delivery picks include: Nobu London, Gymkhana, HIDE and Hakkasan Mayfair.
+Elsewhere the lovely Wild by Tart has created four hampers, each stocked with treats from their deli – plus a complimentary loo roll.

 Write a review

 Many diners only write restaurant reviews when they have something negative to say – but positive customer reviews are hugely beneficial to local businesses.
-We’re all finding ourselves with extra time now, so why not spend a few minutes penning some words about that great Indian restaurant down the road?
+We’re all finding ourselves with extra time, so why not spend a few minutes penning some words about that great Indian restaurant down the road?